Anderson Valley · Mendocino County, California

 Nature Lodging

 Glamping tents, yurts, and a boutique inn — experiential without being extractive.
 Guests have direct access to trails, the working farm, and shared gathering spaces.
-Programming ties into food, wellness, and the land.
-Multiple price points and strong seasonal flexibility make for consistent occupancy.
+Programming weaves together food, wellness, and the rhythms of the land.
+Multiple price points and strong seasonal flexibility drive consistent occupancy.

-Glamping units Boutique inn Wellness programming Corporate retreats Events
+Glamping units Boutique inn Nature immersion Corporate retreats Events

 03